neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Logging.rst

 .. note::

-  As of Flow 7.1 you can configure if the HTTP Request should be logged in the default exception handler via the setting ``Neos.Flow.log.throwables.renderRequestInformation``.
+  As of Flow 7.1 you can configure if the HTTP Request should be logged in the default ThrowableStorage via the boolean setting ``Neos.Flow.log.throwables.renderRequestInformation``.
   This could be a requirement in order to prevent storing personally identifiable information that is submitted in the request headers or the URL.

 .. _throwable-storage: